NortekSupport/referenceswebsite/content/_index.md

 Welcome to Nortek publication repository.
 In this collaborative webpage, we invite researchers to cite their work involving Nortek instruments.
 We aim to inspire Nortek users on doing cutting-edge research by giving ideas of instrument deployment, configuration, setup and data analysis.

+To upload your publication please email support@nortekgroup.com or go on https://github.com/NortekSupport/referenceswebsite and follow the instructions.

 ## Publications by deployment

 Navigate through publications categorized by the type of deployment, including AUVs, bottom-mounted systems, Glider, Wirewalker and more.